Smiling woman and colleagues clapping in a meeting room.

 Related: Job hunting over 50 in Malaysia: It isn't over yet

-The amplified concern for women
+Workplace ageism: The amplified concern for different genders

 Two female professionals appearing to be having a work discussion with a laptop and paperwork at a desk

-• 35% of female respondents reported age-related incidents
+• 42% of female respondents reported age-related incidents

-• 35% of male respondents faced similar issues
+• 37% of male respondents faced similar issues

 Related: How to hire to improve gender diversity in the workplace

-Why ageism tops employees’ DE&I concerns
+Why workplace ageism tops employees’ DE&I concerns

 Several factors may contribute to the strong employee focus on preventing workplace ageism: